MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-prepare-ios-app.md

 ms.topic: tutorial
 ms.date: 04/02/2024
 ms.custom: developer
-#Customer intent: As a dev, devops, I want to learn about how to configure prepare your iOS app for native authentication using Microsoft Entra External ID.
+#Customer intent: As a dev, devops, I want to learn about how to configure prepare your iOS/macOS app for native authentication using Microsoft Entra External ID.
 ---

-# Tutorial: Prepare your iOS app for native authentication
+# Tutorial: Prepare your iOS/macOS app for native authentication

-This tutorial demonstrates how to add Microsoft Authentication Library (MSAL) native authentication SDK framework to your iOS Swift app.
+This tutorial demonstrates how to add Microsoft Authentication Library (MSAL) native authentication SDK framework to your iOS/macOS Swift app.

 In this tutorial, you learn how to:

 > [!div class="checklist"]
 >
-> - Add the MSAL framework to an iOS app.
+> - Add the MSAL framework to an iOS/macOS app.
 > - Create SDK instance.

 ## Prerequisites